Zest-studi-o/P03-Hangman/TESTING.md

 ![Python Linter - no errors](docs/testing/python-linter-no-errors.png)

+Python Linter was ignored on art.py as the spaces are needed to form ASCII Art.

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.